fhdsl/NIH_Data_Sharing/quizzes/quiz_2.md

 C) The type of data and the number of samples
 m) The number of researchers working on the project
 m) The location of the data storage facility
-m) The funding agency's requirements for data storage
+m) The effect size of your treatment or independent variable

 {choose-answers: 4}
 ?
 Which of the following is true about data repositories?